-Somewhere is a first person exploration game, set in a surreal Colonial India.
+Somewhere is a text driven, first person exploration game, set in a surreal Colonial India.

 It is a collection of stories about the search for a city that does not exist.
 A mythical city of storytellers called Kayamgadh.